 |Country:||United States of America (USA)|

-Specific aroma descriptors include floral, incense, and elderberry
+Willamette hops have aroma descriptors that include floral, incense, and elderberry.

 These are the common ranges that we've seen with Willamette hops over the years.
 Each year's crop can yield hops that have slightly different qualities, so these number ranges are based on history.

-Some popular beer styles that make use of the Willamette hop include English Ale, American Pale Ale, Brown Ale, American Lager & Porter.
+Some popular beer styles that make use of the Willamette hop include English Ale, American Pale Ale, Brown Ale, American Lager, Porter & ESB.

 Willamette Hop Substitutions

 Unfortunately, there is no lupulin powder version of the Willamette hop.
-Neither Yakima Chief Hops (Cryo/LupuLN2) nor Haas (Lupomax) have created versions of this hop in lupulin powder form yet.
-This new type of hop product is pure concentrated lupulin powder, which leads to more flavor when used in the whirlpool or dry hop additions.
+Neither Yakima Chief Hops (Cryo/LupuLN2), Haas (Lupomax) or Hopsteiner have created versions of this hop variety in lupulin powder form yet.
+Too bad too - it is pure hop lupulin powder, which leads to huge, concentrated flavor when used in the whirlpool or dry hop additions.

 Willamette Hop Statistics